rancher/rancher-docs/docs/getting-started/installation-and-upgrade/installation-references/feature-flags.md

 :::

 - `multi-cluster-management`: Allows multi-cluster provisioning and management of Kubernetes clusters.
 This flag can only be set at install time.
 It can't be enabled or disabled later.
+- `node-shell`: Enables the Rancher node shell feature, which allows users to SSH into provisioned cluster nodes directly from the Rancher UI.
+- `pod-shell`: Enables the Rancher pod shell feature, which allows users to execute shell commands inside pods directly from the Rancher UI.
 - `rke2`: Enables provisioning RKE2 clusters.
 This flag is enabled by default.
 - `token-hashing`: Enables token hashing.
 Once enabled, existing tokens will be hashed and all new tokens will be hashed automatically with the SHA256 algorithm.
 Once a token is hashed it can't be undone.
 This flag can't be disabled after its enabled.
 See [API Tokens](../../../api/api-tokens.md#token-hashing) for more information.
 - `uiextension`: Enables UI extensions.
 This flag is enabled by default.
 Enabling or disabling the flag forces the Rancher pod to restart.
 The first time this flag is set to `Active`, it creates a CRD and enables the controllers and endpoints necessary for the feature to work.
 If set to `Disabled`, it disables the previously mentioned controllers and endpoints.
 Setting `uiextension` to `Disabled` has no effect on the CRD -- it does not create a CRD if it does not yet exist, nor does it delete the CRD if it already exists.